15 Best Salad Greens to Grow Indoors

 Indoor salads

-A tropical vine with foliage and taste resembling that of the spinach, it is also called Poi ki Bhaji in India.
-This bhaji has uses in both cooked and raw form.
-A good source of iron, Malabar spinach, can be useful in treating hemoglobin deficiencies.
+A tropical vine with foliage and taste resembling that of spinach, it is also called Poi ki Bhaji in India.
+A good source of iron, Malabar Spinach leaves used in salad can be useful in treating hemoglobin deficiencies.
 It is easy to grow them indoors, remember to provide soil rich in organic matter, adequate water supply, and full sun.

 13. Cabbage